Information for Respondents

 - Credibility determinations are not to be based on a person’s status as a complainant, respondent, or witness.

-- Both complainants and respondents may request appropriate and reasonably available supportive measures.
+- Both complainants and respondents may request appropriate and reasonably available supportive measures at any time.

-- Respondents are provided a fair and impartial process under the ERP before the imposition of any sanctions or other responsive interventions that are not supportive measures.
+- Respondents are provided a fair and impartial process before the imposition of any sanctions or other responsive interventions.